harapriyabehera31/JSON-PowerDB-Project/README.md

 In this project, I create 6 methods to play with JSONPowerDB.

 1. GET ALL IN DB --> Get all records in DB
-2. GET BY KEY --> Get your desired data by inputting the key name
-3. GET BY RECORD --> Get data by putting the record number
-4. PUT METHOD --> Insert single record to the DB
+2. PUT METHOD --> Insert single record to the DB
-5. UPDATE IN DB --> Update the data in DB
+3. UPDATE IN DB --> Update the data in DB
-6. REMOVE IN DB --> Remove the data in DB
+4. REMOVE IN DB --> Remove the data in DB

 ### GET ALL IN DB -->